 A family is defined as a fellowship-holder/researcher accompanied by a spouse, common-law partner or registered partner and any children.
 A common-law partner is a person with whom the fellowship-holder/researcher has lived in a marriage-like relationship for the past two years or shares a common address.

-It is possible to apply for funding to cover documented tuition costs.
+It is possible to apply for visa expenses and to cover documented tuition costs.

 Disbursement of funding

 Costs related to the research stay abroad must be entered under “Other operating expenses” in the budget information in the application form.

 It is the Project Owner (organisation) that applies for and is the recipient of funding awarded by the Research Council for a research stay abroad.
 The Project Owner is responsible for ensuring that the funding is used in accordance with the terms and conditions of the funding allocation.

 The actual costs associated with the research stay are to be specified in the final accounts that accompany the final report.
 Funding that has not been used for the research stay abroad must be repaid in connection with final reporting.

 Rules for research stays abroad for fellowship positions

 Academic personnel in a research fellowship position must conclude their research stay abroad by at the latest three months before the end of the research fellowship period.